Safeguarding: role of the link governor

 They should also:

-- Make sure the school has appointed a DSL and:
+- Make sure the school has appointed a DSL from the senior leadership team (SLT), who has the appropriate status and authority to carry out their duties, and:

 - Meet them regularly to make sure policies and procedures are effective

-- Make sure the DSL has sufficient time, resources and training to carry out their role effectively
+- Make sure the DSL has the additional time, funding, training, resources and support needed to carry out the role effectively

 - Ask the DSL the right monitoring questions